X010/x010.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I'm a Coder

-email: x010[at]foxmail.com
+email: x010@foxmail.com